VCU-RRTC Center on Transition Innovations

 Survey Definitions

-Q: When in middle or high school, did the student participate in any of the following programs?
+Q: While in middle or high school, did the student participate in any of the following?
 (Check all that apply.)

-• Work-based learning: comprised of experiences related to students’ career interests (i.e. job shadowing, cooperative education, service learning, internship, etc.)
+• Work-based learning: Experiences related to students’ career interests (i.e., job shadowing, cooperative education, service learning, internship, etc.)

-• Discovery Process: a structured, formal team oriented person-centered assessment process which utilizes interviews and observations to document an individual’s strengths, interests, conditions for success and potential contributions.
+• Discovery Process: a structured, team-oriented, person-centered assessment process that utilizes interviews and observations to document students’ strengths, interests, conditions for success, and potential contributions.
 Discovery is most often the foundation of authentic Customized Employment.

 Q: Since leaving high school, have you ever been enrolled in any of the following postsecondary education or training programs?

-• Adult/continuing education: systematic and sustained learning activities for changes in knowledge or skills.
+• Adult/continuing education: Learning activities for knowledge or skill development.

-• Employer-based sponsored training (apprentice): training paid for or provided by the employer.
+• Employer-based sponsored training (apprentice): Training paid for or provided by an employer.

-• Peace Corps, VISTA or AmeriCorps: International or national service programs or volunteer programs to assist countries or communities to fight poverty, illiteracy, improve health services, create businesses, strengthen community groups, and much more.
+• Peace Corps, VISTA, or AmeriCorps: International or national volunteer programs to assist countries or communities to fight poverty, illiteracy, improve health services, create businesses, strengthen community groups, and much more.

-• Day support/prevocational program: offers training emphasizing acquisition of general work orientation and related skills.
+• Day support/prevocational program: Training focusing on general work orientation and related skills.

 Q: Describe the type of employment setting where you currently work or worked.

-• In a business, company, or service: working for pay in an organization (e.g. church, or other service-related organizations).
+• In a business, company, or service: Paid work in an organization (e.g., church or other service-related organizations).

-• In supported employment: competitive employment in an integrated setting with ongoing support services for individuals with the most severe disabilities (includes enclaves at employment site).
+• In supported employment: Competitive employment in an integrated setting with ongoing support services for individuals with the most severe disabilities (including enclaves at employment sites).

-• Self-employed: someone who is the owner of a business, an individual who earns a living by working for himself/herself and not as an employee of someone else.
-An individual who is self-employed earns a living by running one of the following types of businesses: sole proprietorship, partnership, limited liability company (LLC).
+• Self-employed: Owning and operating a business.e.
+An individual who is self-employed earns a living by running one of the following types of businesses: (e.g.sole proprietorship, partnership, limited liability company (LLC).

 Tips for Increasing Your District's Response Rate